Accepting Or Declining Your PSU Financial Aid

 Requests to decline, reinstate or increase Federal Work Study awards must be submitted in writing from the student.
 Email requests are acceptable if sent using the students campus email address, personal address listed on the FAFSA, or active personal addresses that have been provided to PSU (added to your student account).

 Federal Pell, Federal Supplemental Opportunity Grants (SEOG), state grants, and PSU Grants make up need-based gift aid.
 Federal and state grants are based on current year funding from state and federal governments and are subject to change.
 If any awards change due to funding availability, PSU will notify you after we receive official notification from the appropriate agency(ies).

-Before Federal Pell Grants are able to disburse, PSU may need to receive an updated FAFSA transaction with all changes recorded and accepted.
+- Before Federal Pell Grants are able to disburse, PSU may need to receive an updated FAFSA transaction with all changes recorded and accepted.

-Financial Aid awards are based upon your estimated Cost of Attendance.
+Financial Aid awards are based upon an estimated Cost of Attendance.
 Actual billed rates are approved by the University System of New Hampshire’s Board of Trustees each year and are reflected on your PSU semester bill which is available online at the beginning of each semester.
 For specific information about billing, please visit the Student Account Services website.